Trump fumes as Pelosi prepares to transmit articles of impeachment

 In an interview with Fox News broadcast on Friday night, Mr Trump made clear that he would block such testimony, citing executive privilege, should the Senate allow it.

-Most likely the Senate will not, as majority leader Mitch McConnell remains in lockstep with the White House, saying he has not ruled out new witnesses but emphasising that impeachment is a political rather than a judicial process and promising Democrats’ case will be quickly dismissed.
+Most likely the Senate will not, as Mr McConnell remains in lockstep with the White House, saying he has not ruled out new witnesses but emphasising that impeachment is a political, rather than a judicial, process and promising Democrats’ case will be quickly dismissed.

 Republican senators have followed their leader, regardless of the oath they will take to be impartial jurors.
 Democratic hopes that moderates such as Susan Collins of Maine and Lisa Murkowski of Alaska might act in sufficient numbers to force the calling of witnesses seem to have been in vain.